 Tong, a former pro-democracy lawmaker, returned to LegCo on Wednesday as a member of cabinet, sitting in the top gallery.

-He said the pro-democracy lawmakers exercised a level of restraint and sincerity during the Legislative Council question and answer session, which was the first time Lam attended a Council meeting as chief executive.“During the question and answer session, they sounded even more polite than the pro-Beijing camp,” he said.
+“During the question and answer session, they sounded even more polite than the pro-Beijing camp,” he said.
 “I am happy to see that, at least in the eyes of the public, the pro-democracy camp’s relationship with the chief executive seems to be improving.”

 Pro-democracy lawmaker “Long Hair” Leung Kwok-hung was the only one who protested during the meeting.
 He criticised Lam for not pledging to implement an universal pension scheme, and for not contacting him when she was setting up meetings with lawmakers.
 He was kicked out of the chamber by the LegCo president as he failed to sit down after he was asked to do so.